 The past two years have brought unprecedented instability.
-Yet, when we conducted our latest annual Key Issues Study – during the fourth quarter of 2021 – some executives were already seeing and expecting smoother sailing.
+Yet, when we conducted our latest annual Key Issues Study – during the fourth quarter of 2021 – some supply chain management executives were already seeing and expecting smoother sailing.
 About one-third of companies reported stabilized business conditions.
 Over one-half predicted stabilization in 2022, and only 11% expected instability to continue into 2023 or beyond.
 That was before news of the COVID-19 Omicron variant, before the reality of emerging inflation and talent risks set in, and before the conflict in Ukraine.

 Understanding the enterprise priorities

 Enterprise digital transformation remains the No. 1 priority, with 61% of companies having a major initiative on the 2022 agenda – up from 53% the previous year.
 In the face of talent challenges, companies have also stepped up their focus on diversity and inclusion initiatives.
 More than one-half – 58% – now have such initiatives, compared to just 35% two years ago.
 On the other hand, sales, general, and administrative (SG&A) cost optimization dropped further down the ranking – from third place in 2021 to fifth place in 2022.
 This is consistent with an observed shift in focus from margin preservation to growth.

 The backdrop of disruption and rapidly evolving business conditions clearly influenced supply chain executives’ 2022 priorities – illustrated in the image below.
 Notably, executives expressed concerns about their ability to meet business expectations around their top three supply chain management priorities: reduce supply chain risk to ensure supply continuity, enhance product availability and improve supply chain agility.
 Those areas are all interdependent, and they all reflect the continued need for executives to manage supply chain disruptions and improve customer experiences such as service levels.

 Collectively, these 10 top priorities reflect four key themes.